The Difference Between Concept

 some aspect of the job had already changed.
 But when I got the chance

-to go fulltime concept design about 5 years ago, what makes a piece of
+to go full time Concept about 5 years ago, what makes a piece of

 something I've had to deal with on a daily basis, and I've seen a lot

-of confusion between these two skillsets / job types.
+of confusion between these different skillsets / job types.
 So in this

-spirit, I'd like to quickly discuss the differences between the job of
+spirit, I'd like to discuss the differences I feel between the jobs of

-"Concept Designer / Artist" and the job of "Illustrator" based on my
+"Concept Artist", "Concept Designer" and "Illustrator" based on my

 experiences.